Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Introduction

 Now deploy $M$ sensors in a spatial array.
 Each snapshot yields $M$ simultaneous observations $\mathbf{x}_1, \ldots, \mathbf{x}_M$, and the sample covariance $\hat{\mathbf{R}} = \frac{1}{M}\sum_{i=1}^{M} \mathbf{x}_i \mathbf{x}_i^H$ has rank $M$.
 The structured signal sums coherently across sensors while the noise does not, producing the classical beamforming gain of $10\log_{10}(M)$~dB.
 This spatial gain has been the foundation of array processing for half a century.

-The key observation is that the same gain is available from a single sensor.
+The key observation is that, for a signal matched to the group, a comparable gain is available from a single sensor.
 Replace the trivial group $\{e\}$ with the cyclic group $\mathbb{Z}_M$, whose $M$ elements act on the observation $\mathbf{x}$ by cyclic permutation.
-The group-averaged estimator $\mathbf{F}_{\mathbb{Z}_M} = \frac{1}{M}\sum_{k=0}^{M-1} (\mathbf{P}^k \mathbf{x})(\mathbf{P}^k \mathbf{x})^H$ has rank $M$ and achieves $10\log_{10}(M)$~dB of processing gain from a single snapshot.
-The $M$ group elements serve as algebraic substitutes for $M$ physical sensors: each provides an independent view of the signal, the structured component combines coherently, and the noise averages down.
-The mechanism is identical to spatial beamforming; only the source of the $M$ independent views has changed, from physical replication to algebraic group action.
+The group-averaged estimator $\mathbf{F}_{\mathbb{Z}_M} = \frac{1}{M}\sum_{k=0}^{M-1} (\mathbf{P}^k \mathbf{x})(\mathbf{P}^k \mathbf{x})^H$ has rank $M$, and for a $\mathbb{Z}_M$-matched signal its dominant eigenvalue concentrates the signal energy while the noise is spread across the matched (commutant) directions, yielding up to $10\log_{10}(M)$~dB of group gain from a single snapshot.
+The $M$ group elements serve as algebraic substitutes for $M$ physical sensors, with one caveat made precise later: unlike physical sensors, these $M$ views share a single noise realization, so the gain is a variance reduction over the commutant of the matched group (an effective-dimension effect, Section~\ref{sec:pase}) rather than the averaging of $M$ statistically independent noise samples.
+For a matched signal the eigenvalue-domain effect parallels spatial beamforming; only the source of the views has changed, from physical replication to algebraic group action.